Supply Chain Management Programs

 - SCM Certificate Programs

 Fast Track programs enable undergraduate students to begin work on the MS SCM degree before graduation.
 They learn the fundamentals of planning and executing the operations of an entire supply chain.
-Qualified seniors may take up to 9 hours of graduate courses that will apply both to the Bachelor of Science degree and satisfy the requirements for an MS SCM degree.
+Qualified seniors may take up to 9 hours of graduate courses that apply to the BS degree and satisfy the requirements for an MS SCM degree.

 The Master of Science in Supply Chain Management (MS SCM) is an STEM degree program that teaches design and management of industrial supply chains, including how to improve operations and how to resolve related key issues.
 SCM graduates use their analytical decision-making skills and advanced knowledge to address supply chain concerns that arise as operations become increasingly more sophisticated.